• Print This Print

 Why is finning harmful?

-Firstly, it means that fishing vessels can catch more sharks than they otherwise would, thus imperilling shark species even more.
-If crews are not required to keep and freeze shark carcasses, they can continue catching and finning sharks long after their freezers are full, whether they’re full of sharks or of high-value species such as tuna.
-All they need is deck-space, sun and air to dry the fins.
+• If crews are not required to keep and freeze shark carcasses, they can continue catching and finning sharks (and drying just the fins on deck) long after their freezers are full.
 This means that sharks can be caught in totally unsustainable volumes.

-Thirdly, since it is difficult—or, in many cases, impossible—to identify a shark species by observing its severed fins, or to identify a species by observing its finless carcass alone, shark management is severely impacted by the removal of sharks’ fins at sea.
-Records of the species composition of shark catches are instrumental in assessing exploitation levels for each species, as well as for evaluating the health of shark stocks.
-If all sharks were landed with their fins attached, far better management practices could be implemented.
+• Since it is difficult to identify a shark species by observing its severed fins, or to identify a species by observing its finless carcass alone, shark management is severely impacted by the removal of sharks’ fins at sea.

 Which sharks are most often used for the fin trade?